Puzzle Break launches virtual escape room The Grimm Escape

 Puzzle Break’s The Grimm Escape is an online version of one of its most popular escape challenges.
 When a team signs on for the new game, they are greeted by an online guide (dubbed the fairy godparent), who introduces the story, begins players on their journey, and provides hints to teams that require assistance.

 The Grimm Escape costs $25 per person, and so far virtual game slots are selling out within 12 hours of availability.
-Groups can range in size from five to 100 players.
+Groups can range in size from five to more than 100 players.
 Since soft launch last week, Puzzle Break has brought back 50% of his furloughed employees.
 The company now has a dozen employees back at work.